arkency/posts/posts/2021-04-28-when-in-doubt-signal.md

 }
 ```

 This hook could be used in your function component that is fetching some data.
 When such component is unmounted, all pending requests will be cancelled.
-You should just remember to handle `AbortError`
-in your state management so that you won't update the state if your component is unmounted.
+You should remember to handle the `AbortError` in your state management so that you won't update the state when your component is unmounted.
 An example component might look like this:

 ```js
 import {useCallback, useEffect, useState} from "react";